“Adopting the right attitude can convert a negative stress into a positive one.” — Hans Selye

 - Anxiety is a cognitive interpretation of that physical response.

-You Weren’t Skilled
+You Weren’t Skilled in Dealing with Stress

 It wasn’t your stress.
 You just weren’t skilled yet.
-Eliot writes:

 “You essentially instructed yourself that the root of the problem was your body’s effort to help you perform to your utmost.
 Trouble was, you didn’t really have an “utmost.”
 You were only eight years old!
 Your teacher probably didn’t teach you how to prepare your speech; you hadn’t practiced enough with your instrument.”